For this tutorial step, we have prepared a repository with some ready made commits to speed things up.

 hint: and commit the result with 'git commit'

-As you can see here, a conflict has occured.
-Manually resolve it and proceed with committing the change.
+As you can see above, a conflict has occurred.
+Manually resolve it and proceed committing the change.

 $ git add sample.txt